 Born near Cleveland, Ohio, and raised in the Great State of Michigan.
 Began studying piano at the age of 15.
 Received Bachelor of Music in Piano at Michigan State University.
 Moved to Washington, D.C., to pursue graduate studies in musicology.
 Received M.A. and Ph.D. from The Catholic University of America, with research specialization in medieval music (M.A. thesis, "Breton Chant Notation in France and Northern Italy: A Comparative Study of Offertories in Chartres, Bibl. mun., 47 and Ivrea, Bibl. cap., LX") and French Baroque ballet and opera (dissertation, "Musical-Dramatic Works Derived from Ariosto and Tasso in the City of Paris, 1600–1800").

 He has lived in Washington, D.C., for two decades, with two long stays in Paris for research.
-He teaches music and art history at St. Anselm's Abbey School, where he is Chair of the Fine Arts Department, and he is a professional choral singer, with the Choir of the Basilica of the National Shrine of the Immaculate Conception for nearly twenty years, and with several other ensembles.
+He teaches music and art history at St. Anselm's Abbey School, where he is Chair of the Fine Arts Department, and he has worked as a professional choral singer in several churches over the years, currently performing with a quartet for the Tridentine Mass at St. Mary, Mother of God, in Chinatown and with the choir at St. Patrick Catholic Church, the oldest parish in the Federal City of Washington, D.C.
 The moderator of Ionarts since 2003 and a freelance classical music critic for the Washington Post since March 2008, he was formerly Classical Music Contributor for DCist from 2004 to 2011 (with occasional pieces on art, film, and dance).

 Royal Danish Ballet’s “A Folk Tale” (Washingtonian.com, June 9, 2011)